SondagesPro/LS-sendMailCron/README.md

 ## Installation

 - This plugin is only tested with LimeSurvey 2.06.
-Tested on some 2.50 build (always use latest build if possible)
+Tested on 2.50 build (always use latest build if possible)
-- In some LimeSurvey version : you need to manually create the `./application/runtime` to use CFileLogRoute (LimeSurvey issue).
+- In some LimeSurvey version : you need to manually create the `./application/runtime` to use CFileLogRoute ([See LimeSurvey manual](https://manual.limesurvey.org/Cron)).

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.06, build 150729)